Kenaru/Kenaru/README.md

-- 👋 Hi, I’m @Kenaru
+- 👋 Hey there, I'm @Kenaru!
-- 👀 Je suis intéressé par le développement et tout ce qui concerne l'informatique
+- 👀 I'm passionate about coding and all things tech-related.
-- 🌱 J'étudie actuellement à l'ESGI
+- 🌱 Currently, I'm honing my skills at ESGI, diving deep into the world of computer science and development.

 <!---
 Kenaru/Kenaru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.